pacokwon/simple-state-monad-demo/README.md

-# Simple `StateT` Monad Demo
+# Simple `State` Monad Demo

-This repository contains sample files for demonstrating the workings of the `StateT` monad.
-Codes here were written for [my personal blog post](https://pacokwon.github.io/posts/20210911-simple-state-transformer-monad).
+This repository contains sample files for demonstrating the workings of the `State` monad.
+Codes here were written for [my personal blog post](https://pacokwon.github.io/posts/20210911-simple-state-monad).

 ## Directory Structure